 In the 19th century Preston transformed from a small market town into an industrial centre for cotton milling, interestingly becoming the first town outside of London to be lit by gas.

-As well as numerous other important manufacturers, Fox’s Biscuits and Warburton’s to name just two, there are also a number of public sector employers in the area including NHS establishments, one major university (plus several other campuses) and the Lancashire Constabulary
+As well as numerous other important manufacturers, Fox’s Biscuits and Warburton’s to name just two, there are also various public sector employers in the area including, NHS establishments, one major university (plus several other campuses) and the Lancashire Constabulary.

 Preston was named as the UK’s most improved city in 2018 by thinktank Demos, which uses a range of measures to assess factors beyond mere economic output – including employment, workers’ pay, house prices, transport, the environment, work-life-balance and inequality.
 On an index of 42 UK cities, Preston was seen to have improved the most.